pretix/pretix/doc/api/resources/checkinlists.rst

 allow_multiple_entries                boolean                    If ``true``, subsequent scans of a ticket on this list should not show a warning but instead be stored as an additional check-in. allow_entry_after_exit                boolean                    If ``true``, subsequent scans of a ticket on this list are valid if the last scan of the ticket was an exit scan. rules                                 object                     Custom check-in logic.
-The contents of this field are currently not considered a stable API and modifications through the API are highly discouraged.
+The contents of this field are currently not considered a stable API and modifications through the API are highly discouraged. exit_all_at                           datetime                   Automatically check out (i.e. perform an exit scan) at this point in time.
+After this happened, this property will automatically be set exactly one day into the future.
+Note that this field is considered "internal configuration" and if you pull the list with ``If-Modified-Since``, the daily change in this field will not trigger a response.
 ===================================== ========================== =======================================================

 .. versionchanged:: 1.10